daft-engineers/vocoder/README.md

 Python 3 is required to automatically build and link unit tests.
 Python 3 comes preinstalled on most Linux distributions, and is available as a package on all others.

-To build the doxygen documentation, doxygen and graphviz are required.
+To build the doxygen documentation, the `doxygen` and `graphviz` packages are required.

 # Getting started (using Clang)